7 shot, 1 fatally, at party in West Philadelphia: police

 PHILADELPHIA (CBS) -- Six people were wounded and one person was killed in a mass shooting at a party in West Philadelphia early Saturday morning, according to police.

-Police arrived to the scene on Creighton Street near Wyalusing Avenue and found multiple people with gunshot wounds.
+After multiple 911 calls, police arrived to the scene on Creighton Street near Wyalusing Avenue shortly after 1:30 a.m.
+They found multiple people with gunshot wounds.

-The victims were taken to Penn Presbyterian Medical Center.
+16th District police officers picked up two victims in patrol vehicles and took them to Penn Presbyterian Medical Center.

+Others were taken to that hospital in an ambulance and more arrived in private vehicles.

+One of the victims, a 19-year-old man, was pronounced dead at the hospital at 5:40 a.m.
+Police said he had been shot multiple times in the head and body.

 Nearly 40 shell casings were found at the scene.